We recognize the need to ensure that our advocacy efforts reflect our business strategy, particularly on climate change and the energy transition.

 Petroleum Association of Wyoming (PAW)

-PAW is a statewide trade association dedicated to the betterment of the state’s oil and gas industry.
-The association seeks to educate all levels of government about the responsible development of oil and gas to ensure the industry’s continued vitality.
+Dedicated to the betterment of the state’s oil and gas industry, including government advocacy on the responsible development of oil and gas

 Saskatchewan Petroleum Industry Government Environmental Committee

-SPIGEC was formed in 1992, and responds to the need for government and industry to work cooperatively to resolve provincial environmental management issues.
-SPIGEC’s overriding goal is to ensure the continued growth of the oil and natural gas industry with development proceeding in a manner that minimizes adverse environmental effects.
+Government and industry cooperative approach to ensure the continued growth of the oil and natural gas industry in a manner that minimizes adverse environmental effects

 Western Energy Alliance

-Western Energy Alliance is a nonprofit trade association representing companies engaged in all aspects of environmentally responsible exploration and production of oil and natural gas in the western United States.
+Represents companies engaged in environmentally responsible exploration and production of oil and natural gas in the western United States